Stand Up for Te Tiriti

 Stand up for Te Tiriti by making a submission on the Treaty Principles Bill.
 This is your opportunity to have your voice heard and share why you oppose this divisive Bill.

-You can make a submission to the Select Committee here.
-In your own words, explain why you are against the Bill, and why it matters to you.
+2. You can also make your own a submission on the Bill here.
+In your own words, explain what the Treaty means to you, and why you are against the Bill.
 Your opinion is important.

 Since 1975, a set of principles based on the English and Māori versions of the Treaty have been set into law.
 Over time, the principles have evolved and strengthened, and they will continue to do so through mature, informed, and respectful discussion.